Guide for Authors

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement, it is recommended to state this.

 Every peer-reviewed research article appearing in this journal will be published open access.
 This means that the article is universally and freely accessible via the internet in perpetuity, in an easily readable format immediately after publication.
-The author does not have any publication charges for open access.
-The China Ordnance Society will pay to make the article open access.

 A CC user license manages the reuse of the article (see https://www.elsevier.com/openaccesslicenses).
 All articles will be published under the following license: